Breaking Down BIM: How It Can Affect Your Business

 BIM contains a solid process and environment for design and development.
 Contractors and designers develop BIM projects through these steps:

-- Programming and sketching out building type, preferred size, and other necessary elements
+- Programming and sketching building types, preferred size, and other necessary elements

 - Conceptual design